 What are some of the challenges you have encountered during the cause of bridging the gap between business people and possible investors?

 It really depends and one cannot generalize.
-One of the major challenges have to do with the issue of corruption in government which brings about undue bureaucracies; making decision making very slow.
+One of the major challenges has to do with the issue of corruption in government which brings about undue bureaucracies; making decision making very slow.
 Political interference is common as well.

 What will be your advice to young women who wish to start up a business that will attract investments?

 Take the leap and follow your dreams no matter what the circumstances are.
 Study as much as possible as knowledge is power.
-Look into all the options of financial support as government has support programmes for entrepreneurs and foreign funding.
+Look into all the options of financial support as the government has support programmes for entrepreneurs and foreign funding.

 Be positive and spend time with influential, successful people as they will support your ideas.
 A successful entrepreneur needs to spend time with successful people who have reached success as they will inspire you through knowledge, to supporting your vision and stimulate your thinking.